PatFitzner/pack-test/README.md

 The premise already requested **`dim_users`** and **`dim_mentors`**, which were a no-brainer. **`fct_sessions`** was also requested, but I decided to split it into 2 models: the already mentioned **`fct_sessions`**, and an additional **`fct_booking_events`**.

 I have decided to do this because the data provided in `booking_events.json` is, as its name suggests, an event stream (presumably from a CDP).
 The term "session" is infamously ambiguous in our industry, referring both to a browsing/platform usage session, as well as to, in our case, a mentoring session.
 I've been bit by this before, and it is a real pain.
 To address this ambiguity, we differentiate two types of booking_event: those that constitute mentoring session boundaries (`session_started` and `session_ended`), and those that constitute user or mentor actions in the platform (booking requests, confirmations, cancellations...).
-This way, each table includes facts related to each other by their conceptual meaning, not by the system they happened to come from.
+This way, each table includes facts related to each other by their conceptual meaning, rather than by the system they happened to come from.

 - **`dim_users`** and **`dim_mentors`** — clean reference tables.
 Deduplication and type coercion happen at ingestion so dimensions are trustworthy join targets.
 - **`fct_sessions`** — the hard part.
 Reconstructs sessions from an event stream using FIFO matching: `session_started` and `session_ended` events are paired per (user, mentor) by chronological order.
 Missing `session_ended` events default to 30-minute duration per the spec.